-Our shares have no history of public trading.
-Our shares of common stock have been approved for listing on the The NASDAQ Global Market under the symbol "KCAP."
+Our common stock is traded on The Nasdaq Global Market under the symbol "KCAP."

 Shares of closed-end investment companies, including BDCs, frequently trade at discounts to their net asset values and our stock may also be discounted in the market.
 This characteristic of closed-end investment companies is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether shares of our common stock will trade above, at or below our net asset value.